openshift/enhancements/enhancements/update/cvo-log-level-api.md

 ## Summary

-This enhancement proposes to create a new OpenShift API to provide a simple method of dynamically changing the verbosity level of Cluster Version Operator's logs.
+This enhancement proposes to create and modify OpenShift APIs to provide a simple method of dynamically changing the verbosity level of Cluster Version Operator's logs.
 There will be four log levels available.
 The lowest level being the current default log level being used by the Cluster Version Operator.